FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/post_migration.md

     "weight": "220"
 }## Post manual migration or auto import

 If you performed an install and auto import or a manual migration, you must manually import compiled objects and exec scripts from the old configuration.
-There are no {{< TransferCFT/componentshortname  >}} commands to import these compiled objects and exec scripts, and they are not included in the auto import process.
+There are no Transfer CFT{{< TransferCFT/componentshortname  >}} commands to import these compiled objects and exec scripts, and they are not included in the auto import process.

 > **Note**
 >